-Although there are many types of hand tools that we use while woodworking, no job would be possible to complete without using at least one woodworking machine.
+Although there are many types of hand tools that we use while woodworking, most jobs would be difficult to complete without using at least one woodworking machine.
 There are various types of woodworking machines available in the market to help us with our work.
-These woodworking machines fall under two categories, handheld power tools, and stationary machines.
+These woodworking machines fall under two basic categories, handheld power tools, and stationary machines.

 Different Types Of Woodworking Machines

-If you want proper woodworking set up, you may not need all the machines mentioned here.
+If you want a proper woodworking setup, you may not need all the machines mentioned here.
 However, you will find that any particular one of them can definitely make your work easier.